|More Credit Card Help|

 So when you choose a credit card, here are six things to consider:

 1. Spending habits

-The first question to be answered is how you intend to use the card.
+Even before you choose a card, the first question to be answered is how you intend to use it.
 Are you the kind of person who will pay off the card every month without fail, or do you anticipate carrying a balance from month to month?
 Are you going to use it to pay for everything, or just for emergencies?